drBenway/pixi-vn-wiki/start/labels.md

 )
 ```

-### All Steps Parameters
+### Override `StepLabelProps`

-All the functionality to control the flow of labels requires an object that corresponds to the `StepLabelProps` interface.
+All the [functionality to control the flow of labels](/start/labels-flow.md) requires an object that corresponds to the `StepLabelProps` interface.
 The object will be passed as a parameter to the step that will be executed.

 By default `StepLabelProps` corresponds to `{ [key: string]: any }`.
 You can "override" the interface `StepLabelProps` to set required parameters.